Your Ultimate Guide to Sherwin-Williams SuperDeck Stains

 Where to Buy SuperDeck Stains and How to Save

-You can find SuperDeck stains at Sherwin-Williams stores, their website, or some home improvement stores like Lowe’s.
+You can find SuperDeck stains at Sherwin-Williams stores, their website, home improvement stores like Lowe’s, or Amazon (useful for comparing prices and reading verified buyer reviews).
 I always check the Sherwin-Williams website for promotions—they often have 30-40% off sales on deck products.
 If you’re a DIYer, consider signing up for their PaintPerks program for discounts and rewards.
 Pro tip: buy in bulk if you’re staining a large deck to save time and money.
 A gallon typically covers 150-300 square feet, so measure your deck to estimate how much you’ll need.

 My Personal Experience with SuperDeck Stains